hirosystems/docs/docs/references/hiro-archive.md

 Hiro pushes out new datasets nightly.
 All available artifacts can be found here: https://archive.hiro.so

 ## How to use
-The artifacts hosted can be used to quickly spin up a new [stacks-blockchain](https://github.com/stacks-network/stacks-blockchain) node, or comprehensive [stacks-blockchain-api](https://github.com/hirosystems/stacks-blockchain-api) deployment.
+The artifacts hosted can be used to quickly spin up a new [stacks-blockchain](https://github.com/stacks-network/stacks-blockchain) node or comprehensive [stacks-blockchain-api](https://github.com/hirosystems/stacks-blockchain-api) deployment.

 ### Importing the stacks-blockchain chainstate